AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 Once your [!DNL Marketo Measure] Campaign Name is set, it's time to set up your Activity rules.

 The rules act as a filter to tell us which records are eligible for attribution.
-Imagine you're creating a report in your CRM using similar logic to generate that report.
+Imagine you are creating a report in your CRM using similar logic to generate that report.
 You have the flexibility of using a combination of and/or statements and various operators like `matches any`, `contains`, `starts with`, `ends with`, `is equal to`.
 Define `and` statements within a boxed rule or layer `or` statements outside the box.

 ![](assets/3.png)